InformaticsMatters/dls-fragalysis-stack-openshift/README.md

     A simple and early deployment of the stack to a local [Minishift] installation allowing experimentation on the desktop.

+-   **okd-orchestrator**:
+    OKD-Orchestrator deployment file for the Verne cluster.

 -   **openshift**:
     All the OpenShift templates required to deploy the developer/test and production application, used in conjunction with the